(Last Updated on : 10-12-2018)

 Mamata Banerjee was born on 5th January 1955, in Kolkata

 , to the parents Promileswar and Gayetri Banerjee, in a lower middle-class Bengali

 (with Honours) from Jogamaya Devi College

 in Kolkata.
-She continued her higher studies and did her master`s in Islamic History
+She continued her higher studies and did her masters in Islamic History

 Political Career of Mamata Banerjee

 Although presently she is the chief executive of the Trinamool Congress, Mamata Banerjee began with her political career in 1970s with the Congress party.
-Her hard work earned her post of the General Secretary with the Mahila Congress in West Bengal from 1976 to 1980.
+Her hard work earned her post of the General Secretary with the Mohila Congress in West Bengal from 1976 to 1980.
 In the General Elections

 , from Jadavpur constituency to win a seat in the Parliament